lukehayes/ClassGenerator/readme.md

-# C/C++ class generator.
+# C/C++ class generator

-This is a simple script that allows me to generates a C++ class and place it in the correct location for successful compilation.
+This is a simple script that allows me to generate a C++ class and place it in the correct location for successful compilation.

 ### Usage